teunisvdh/ProjectApp/README.md

 ## Solution
 VideoBreak will assure that you can watch a personalised YouTube playlist while traveling, waiting for someone, lunch and many more activities.
 THe dureation won't exceed the time you have.

+## License
+The project can be used if you keep in mind the APACHE-2.0 license.

 ![Alt text](https://github.com/teunisvdh/ProjectApp/blob/master/doc/Screenoverview.jpg)